FILE – In this Sept. 22, 2014, file photo, the White House is photographed from Pennsylvania Avenue in Washington. (AP Photo/Carolyn Kaster, File)

 The Elsinore district’s internal memos put 50,000 acre-feet of Eel River water annually under the district’s potential control — water it could charge downstream water users to access.
 But PG&E records don’t line up with that number.

 A PG&E presentation produced in the same records request shows that actual annual diversions through the project averaged roughly 40,000 acre-feet in recent years — well below the assumed 50,000 — and have trended down sharply for decades.
-Federal filings in the decommissioning proceeding put the replacement facility’s projected capacity at about 7,900 acre-feet per year.
+And the replacement now being designed would move less water still: Sonoma Water, which would operate the new Eel-Russian facility, projects average diversions of about 30,000 acre-feet a year, with the potential for more if storage is added at Lake Mendocino or in Potter Valley.

 The Elsinore district serves more than 163,000 people in Southern California — over 500 miles from the Eel River.
 The district never planned to pipe that water south.
 Internal memos show the plan was to buy the rights on the cheap and sell the water back to the same farmers and cities already using it, at a steep markup.